About Cobb-Vantress, Inc.

+About Cobb-Vantress, Inc.

+>

-Tyson promotes its products with marketing, advertising, trade promotions, and consumer incentives such as coupons, discounts, rebates, and volume-based incentives.
+> Tyson promotes its products with marketing, advertising, trade promotions, and consumer incentives such as coupons, discounts, rebates, and volume-based incentives.

-Since falling from its peak of $41.3 billion in 2016, Tyson Foods' revenue has steadily increased.
+> Since falling from $41.4 billion in 2016, Tyson Foods' revenue has steadily increased.
 Net income has had a stronger journey over the past five years, more than tripling since 2014.

-Cash at the end of fiscal 2018 was $270 million, a decrease of about $48 million from the prior year.
-Cash from operations contributed $3 billion to the coffers, while investing activities used $1.9 billion, mainly for acquisitions and capital expenditures.
-Financing activities used another $1.1 billion, primarily for stock buyback and dividends paid.
+> Cash at the end of fiscal 2019 was $484 million, an increase of about $214 million from the prior year.
+Cash from operations contributed $2.5 billion to the coffers, while investing activities used $3.4 billion, mainly for acquisitions and capital expenditures.
+Financing activities used another $1.2 billion, primarily for stock buyback and dividends paid.